 This course, with a personalized digital format, is aimed at VET students or graduates who are going to start their professional career in a technology company, perhaps through their curricular internships or with a first employment contract.

 The main objective of the course is to develop in the VET student the specific skills required by a technology company to fit into multidisciplinary teams and assume some role in cutting-edge technological innovation projects, as well as to develop critical thinking and transversal skills that guarantee their social inclusion and labor.

-We promote inclusion thanks to the integration of VET students at risk of exclusion in work environments where they will have the opportunity to overcome their barriers, see their skills valued and face new situations.
+We promote inclusion thanks to the integration of VET students at risk of exclusion in work environments where they have had the opportunity to overcome their barriers, see their skills valued and face new situations.

 Luis Gómez Estrada, was born in Valencia in 1980, with a Bachelor’s degree in Industrial Design by “Universidad Politécnica de Valencia”, experienced in the research field at the “Instituto de Biomecánica de Valencia” (UPV).
 Actually is CEO of Ikasia technologies and has experience as head of the 3D department in an engineering services companies.
 He has a broad experience in European and international project’s management and coordination.

 José Luis Gómez Ribelles is a full professor at the Universitat Politècnica de València, carrying out his research work at the Centre for Biomaterials and Tissue Engineering, CBIT, of that university.
 He is currently the principal investigator of one of the research units of the CIBER-BBN of the Instituto de Salud Carlos III.
 His current line of research focuses on the development of biomaterials for tissue engineering and regenerative medicine.